Health and Rehabilitation Sciences PhD

 Program Level Outcomes

-• Write research proposals that are competitive for grant funding
+• Write scientific proposals that are competitive for funding.

 Physical Therapy and Rehabilitation Sciences Faculty

-Benjamin Binder-Markey, PT, DPT, PhD (Northwestern University, University of Delaware).
+Benjamin Binder-Markey, PT, DPT, PhD (Northwestern University, University of Delaware) Director, Graduate Programs in Health and Rehabilitation Sciences.
 Assistant Professor.
 Skeletal muscle adaptations after injury and disease; muscle adaptation effects on physical function; musculoskeletal computational models; neurological rehabilitation.

-Heather L. Brossman, DHSC, PT, DPT, MS Board Certified Cardiopulmonary Clinical Specialist, Board-Certified Pediatric Clinical Specialist (Temple University) Associate Director of Clinical Education.
+Heather L. Brossman, PT, DPT, MS, DHSc Board Certified Cardiopulmonary Clinical Specialist, Board-Certified Pediatric Clinical Specialist (Temple University, Drexel University) Director of Clinical Education.
 Assistant Professor.
 Acute care, preschool and school-based practice, early intervention, cardiovascular and pulmonary disorders, complex conditions, participation of children with multiple disabilities, physical activity.

-Sudeshna A. Chatterjee, PT, PhD (University of Florida).
+Sudeshna A. Chatterjee, PT, PhD (Maharashtra University of Health Science, University of Florida ).
 Assistant Professor.
 Aging, Neurorehabilitation, Functional Neuroimaging, Non-invasive Brain Stimulation.

 Robert C. Hand, PT, DPT, Board-Certified Neurologic Clinical Specialist (Saint Joseph's University).
 Assistant Clinical Professor.
 Neurologic disorders, primarily chronic and neurodegenerative diagnoses, advocacy and accessibility, promotion of skilled maintenance and wellness, and emerging technologies in neurologic rehabilitation.